Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Should You Buy A Clicky Or Silent Mechanical Keyboard?
 A Response To Kotaku.
 This is an additional article that elaborates on which switch to pick based off of Kotaku’s article.

 First of all switch choice is something that can make or break a keyboard.
 I can’t tell you what’s the right switch for your needs but I can show you why switch choice is important.

 In my linked article I bring up a point about certain switches being better for typing or gaming.
-Generally clicky switches are suggested for typing while linear are better geared for gaming.
+Generally, clicky switches are suggested for typing while linear is better geared for gaming.
 This is not necessarily the case and I’ll talk about it below.

 I am a writer.
 I write articles, not just about mechanical keyboards but I spend a lot of the time using them.
 That means I churn out thousands of words a week on my mechanical keyboard.
 I don’t spend all of my time writing, though.

 My current keyboard is a Tada68 with Gateron greens, the picture above is my daily driver.
-Clicky switches are my favourite, then non-clicky – tactile and finally linear switches.
+Clicky switches are my favorite, then non-clicky – tactile, and finally linear switches.
 In fact, I don’t like linears at all.
 I’ve tried gaming and typing on them and they just don’t appeal to me.
 However, I understand that there’s demand for them.

-During my leisure time I enjoy gaming.
-I used to sink hours into Dota but currently my game of Choice is Overwatch.
-I’ve played at reasonably high levels of both of those games (within top 10% of ranked matches).
+During my leisure time, I enjoy gaming.
+I used to sink hours into Dota but currently, my game of choice is Overwatch.
+I’ve played at reasonably high levels in both of those games (within the top 10% of ranked matches).
 Now, this isn’t to brag but to illustrate switch choice doesn’t dictate game advantage, I play on blue or green switches.

 Note: A more accurate reflection of price is roughly $210 AUD or $170 USD.

 Razer Blackwidow Chroma V2 if anyone is interested, though I advise against buying this keyboard.